KusionStack/kusionstack.io/docs/user_docs/reference/model/project-stack-config-items.md

 The config items in `project.yaml` are explained below.

 - `name`: The name of the project.
-- `generator`:
-    - `type`: The type of the generator to generate the resource Spec of the application, which can be one of `KCL` or `AppConfiguration`.
-    `KCL` is the default option when this field is empty.
 - `prometheus`:
     - `operatorMode`: Decides whether Kusion runs Prometheus in **Operator** mode.
 Kusion will generate a **Custom Resource** if it is **true**, while generate some annotations if it is **false**.
     - `monitorType`: The type of the monitored resource, which can be one of `Service` or `Pod`.